The UK government have recently mandated the use of E10 unleaded as the primary fuel being sold on forecourts, replacing the previous standard of E5.

 All classic cars can run on E10, all will need some changes to be made, with some needing more than others, but some effects can be mitigated by increased maintenance and sensible storage.

-The use of Nitrile pipes in place of the older rubber ones will prevent pipe wear and replacement of fuel pumps for E10 rated ones will ensure those components are secure; some manufacturers are producing E10 rated diaphragms, but not all, so increased maintenance and inspection intervals will make sure your car isn't suffering from the effects.
+The use of Ethonol rated pipes (we use R9 pipes, rated to E85 in our conversions) in place of the older rubber ones will prevent pipe wear and replacement of fuel pumps for E10 rated ones (again, the pumps we use are rated to E85) will ensure those components are secure.
+Some manufacturers are producing E10 rated diaphragms, but not all, so increased maintenance and inspection intervals will make sure your car isn't suffering from the effects.

-Hawk Classics provide a E10 conversion service, which sounds onerous, but in most cases isn't as involved as some would make out.
+Hawk Classics provides an E10 conversion service, which sounds onerous, but in most cases isn't as involved as some would make out.

-While what is possible may vary slightly from car to car, depending on components available, however, in general the conversion process will involve the following:
+While what is possible may vary slightly from car to car, depending on components available, in general the basic conversion process will involve the following:

 Copyright © 2021 Hawk Classics - All Rights Reserved.